 Table 3.3 illustrates how the percentage of the population age 25 and older without a high school diploma decreased between 2008 - 2012 and 2012 - 2016 for the United States, the State of Wisconsin, Sheboygan County, the Sheboygan Urbanized Area, and for nine of ten local jurisdictions in the Sheboygan Metropolitan Planning Area, the exception being the Town of Wilson, which already had a relatively low percentage of individuals without a high school diploma.
-Table 3.3 also illustrates how the proportion of the population age 25 and older with a high school diploma and no additional education decreased between 2008 - 2012 and 2012 - 2016 for the nation, the state, the county, the Sheboygan Urbanized Area, and for five of ten local Update to the Year 2045 Sheboygan Area Transportation Plan jurisdictions in the Sheboygan Metropolitan Planning Area, the exceptions being the City of Sheboygan Falls and the Towns of Herman, Mosel, Sheboygan Falls and Wilson.
+Table 3.3 also illustrates how the proportion of the population age 25 and older with a high school diploma and no additional education decreased between 2008 - 2012 and 2012 - 2016 for the nation, the state, the county, the Sheboygan Urbanized Area, and for five of ten local jurisdictions in the Sheboygan Metropolitan Planning Area, the exceptions being the City of Sheboygan Falls and the Towns of Herman, Mosel, Sheboygan Falls and Wilson.